 Importance of Impact Test on Aggregates

 The impact test on aggregate is carried out to know the response of aggregates to different kinds of loads that the aggregates will be subjected to during their service life.

 The need impact value test is used to measure the toughness of aggregates which is nothing but the ability of aggregates to resist the sudden loading or impact loading.

 Finding out the impact resistance of aggregate is important because, during service life, the aggregates will be actually subjected to this type of load.

 For example, aggregates will be subjected to impact after speed breaker, when the vehicle is moving on the undulating road, etc.

 So, by AIV Test, we can find out the response of aggregates to sudden loading.
 If the result is satisfactory, we use those aggregates in pavement.
 If not, aggregates are rejected.

 Objectives of Impact Value Test

-This method of test used to measure the impact value of aggregate use in the construction of Highway pavement and concrete structure.
+This method of test is used to measure the impact value of aggregate use in the construction of Highway pavement and concrete structures.

 Reference:- Aggregate impact value test IS Code is 2386 (Part 4) – 1963 PDF